karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

         run: cat code-coverage-results.md >> $GITHUB_STEP_SUMMARY
 ```

 As you can see, the steps to collect Code Coverage are always exactly the same.
-First, run ``dotnet test`` with a Code Coverage Dat aCollector; in this case, we're using ``Coverlet``.
+First, run ``dotnet test`` with a Data Collector; in this case, we're using ``Coverlet``.

-Then, we use another tool to generate a human-readable report.
-In this case, we're using this [open-source github action](https://github.com/irongut/CodeCoverageSummary) to generate the summary of the Code Coverage report.
+Then, use another tool to generate a human-readable report.
+In this case, we're using this [open-source github action](https://github.com/irongut/CodeCoverageSummary) to generate a summary of the Code Coverage report.

 Here's how it looks.

 ![code-coverage-github-action](/img/code-coverage-github-action.png)

-Obviously, if you prefer to use the ``ReportGenerator`` tool, as discussed previously in the post, to generate the summary, you can absolutely do so. ``ReportGenerator`` even has a report built for Github called ``MarkdownSummaryGithub``
+Obviously, if you prefer to use the ``ReportGenerator`` tool, as discussed previously in the post, to generate the summary, you can absolutely do so. ``ReportGenerator`` even has a type of report built for Github called ``MarkdownSummaryGithub``

 ```yaml
 name: Upload Code Coverage report to github action summary